KennethDoerflein/ESP32Clock/README.md

   - [ ] **Hardware Interaction:**
     - [x] Use a physical button to snooze a ringing alarm.
     - [x] Use a long-press on the physical button to permanently dismiss a ringing alarm for the day.
-    - [ ] Implement a factory reset by long-pressing the boot button.
+    - [ ] Implement a factory reset by long-pressing(1 min) the boot button.
 - [ ] **Audio Feedback:**
   - [x] Implement progressive alarm volume (ramping).
   - [ ] Add different sound options for the alarm.